Metrist-Software/product-docs/docs/agent-source-code.md

 The agent is configured through environment variables:

 * `CANARY_INSTANCE_ID` - this is the instance id used for reporting.
-It can be any logical name, but should be unique and consistent between runs as the backend will use this to supply the instance with the timings of last monitoring runs.
+It can be any logical name, but should be unique and consistent between runs as the back-end will use this to supply the instance with the timings of last monitoring runs.
 * `CANARY_RUN_GROUPS` - one or more "run groups" this monitor will schedule.
 When more than one, a comma-separated list.
 This can be used to have several instances of monitors run some same set of monitors.
 * `CANARY_CLEANUP_ENABLED` - if set, a flag that determines whether to run cleanup actions.
 Monitors can have a "Cleanup" action